 See the Weekly Schedule page for more details on our regular schedule.

 There is no fee for joining us at the Red Cedar Dharma Hall for practice but donations are always welcome.
-If you determine thatZen practice and the availability of the Dharma Hall in Bellingham is meaningful to you, we invite you to become a Member.
+If you determine thatZen practice and the availability of the Dharma Hall in Bellingham is meaningful to you, we invite you to become a member.

-Our priests may be available on request to perform weddings, funerals, and blessing ceremonies.
+Note that our priests may be available on request to perform weddings, funerals, and blessing ceremonies.
 Please contact us to inquire.